 Jon Western is Mount Holyoke College's Vice President for Academic Affairs and Dean of Faculty.
 He is also Carol Hoffmann Collins '63 Professor of International Relations and Five College Professor of International Relations.

 His teaching and research interests focus on U.S. foreign policy, international security, human rights, and humanitarian affairs.
-He teaches courses such as American Foreign Policy; International Human Rights; International Security Policy; U.S. Foreign Policy, Human Rights and Democracy Promotion; and International Human Rights Advocacy in Theory and Practice — a linked course with Professor Rogelio Miñana’s course in Spanish and Latin American Studies titled The Other and New Media.
+He teaches courses such as American Foreign Policy; International Human Rights; International Security Policy; U.S. Foreign Policy, Human Rights and Democracy Promotion; and International Human Rights Advocacy in Theory and Practice.

 Western is the author of Selling Intervention and War: The Presidency, the Media, and the American Public (Johns Hopkins University Press, 2005).
 He is the co-editor of The International Community and State-building: Getting Its Act Together?
 (Rutledge, 2012) and co-editor of Global Giant: Is China Changing the Rules of the Game (Palgrave, 2009).
-His most recent manuscript titled Why Bother?
-The Rise and Fall of Liberal State-building from Sarajevo to Kabul (2014).
-He is currently managing two additional research projects on post-hegemonic global governance and on international responses to mass atrocity violence.
+He is currently working on two additional research projects on post-hegemonic global governance and on international responses to mass atrocity violence.

 Prior to joining the Mount Holyoke faculty, Western served as a Peace Scholar-in-residence and the coordinator of the Dayton Upgrade Project at the United States Institute of Peace.
 He has taught at Columbia University and George Washington University and served as a Balkans analyst in the Bureau of Intelligence and Research at the U.S. Department of State.
 He holds a Ph.D. from Columbia University, an M.P.P. from the University of Michigan, and B.A. from Macalester College.